Richard Greene

-Richard Marius Joseph Greene (25 August 1918 – 1 June 1985) was a noted English film and television actor.
-A matinée idol who appeared in more than 40 films, he was perhaps best known for the lead role in the long-running British TV series The Adventures of Robin Hood, which ran for 143 episodes from 1955 to 1959.
+Richard Marius Joseph Greene (25 August 1918 – 1 June 1985) was an English actor.
+A matinée idol who appeared in more than 40 films, he played Robin Hood in the British television series The Adventures of Robin Hood, which ran on ITV for 143 episodes from 1955 to 1959.

 Early life

 Greene was born in Plymouth, Devon, England.
 He was raised Roman Catholic, attending Cardinal Vaughan Memorial School (Kensington, London), which he left at 18.
 His aunt was actress Evie Greene.
 His father, Richard Abraham Greene and his mother, Kathleen Gerrard, were both actors with the Plymouth Repertory Theatre.
 He was the grandson of Richard Bentley Greene and a descendant of four generations of actors.

-It has been stated elsewhere that he was the grandson of the inventor William Friese-Greene, (credited by some as the inventor of cinematography) but this was found to be false, as a result of two parallel lines of genealogical research, conducted by the British Film Institute and Paul Pert respectively, the latter being subsequently published in 2009.
+It has been stated elsewhere that Greene was the grandson of the inventor William Friese-Greene, (credited by some as the inventor of cinematography) but this was found to be false, as a result of two parallel lines of genealogical research, conducted by the British Film Institute and Paul Pert respectively, the latter being subsequently published in 2009.